Albert Sabin: Biography

-Abram Saperstejn (later Albert Sabin) was born in Białystok, Russian Empire (before and since 1918 in Poland), to Polish-Jewish parents, Jacob Saperstejn and Tillie Krugman.
-In 1921, he emigrated with his family on the SS Lapland which sailed from Antwerp, Belgium, to the Port of New York.
-In 1930, he became a naturalized citizen of the United States and changed his name to Sabin, as well as assuming the middle name Bruce.
+Abram Saperstejn was born in Białystok, Russian Empire (before and since 1918 in Poland), to Polish-Jewish parents, Jacob Saperstejn and Tillie Krugman.
+In 1921, he emigrated with his family on the SS Lapland which sailed from Antwerp to the Port of New York.
+In 1930, he became a naturalized citizen of the United States and changed his name to Albert Bruce Sabin.
 He graduated from high school in Paterson, New Jersey.

 Sabin began university in a dentistry program, but was interested in virology and changed majors.
 He received a bachelor's degree in science in 1928 and a medical degree in 1931 from New York University.

 In 1983, Sabin developed calcification of the cervical spine, which caused paralysis and intense pain.
 Sabin revealed in a television interview that the experience had made him decide to spend the rest of his life working on alleviating pain.
 This condition was successfully treated by surgery conducted at Johns Hopkins Hospital in 1992 when Sabin was 86.
 A year later, Sabin died in Washington, D.C., from heart failure.